spacemeshos/testnet-guide/guide/install.md

 Before you can produce blocks, you need to commit XXXX free storage on your computer hard drive to Spacemesh.
 The commitment process only happens once, when you set up your App, and is used indefinitely to produce more blocks.
 You will be prompted to start producing blocks and to commit disk storage when you run the Spacemesh App for the first time on your computer.

 ### Wallet
-The Wallet is a basic Smesh wallet that you use to maintain your Smesh coins accounts, execute transactions and check the status of incoming transactions initiated by other accounts.
+The Wallet is a basic Smesh wallet that you use to maintain your Smesh accounts, execute transactions and check the status of incoming transactions initiated by other accounts.

 > For this release (Spacemesh 0.1), the wallet works together with your locally-running Smesher and can't be used without running a Smesher in your computer.
 Future releases of the App will enable you to use the wallet without running a Smesher on your computer.